 Creating a Bicycle Friendly Community in Rochester

 The City of Rochester is dedicated to making this a world-class bicycling community.
-Since the summer of 2011, 45 lane miles of on-street bicycle facilities have been installed with many more planned in the coming year.
+Since the summer of 2011, 64 lane miles of on-street bicycle facilities have been installed with 30 more miles to be installed in 2016-17, and an addition 140 miles already planned.
 We have also greatly expanded our off-street trails network and added a significant amount of bicycle parking around the city.

-- Rochester celebrated Bike Week 2013 in May.
+Rochester celebrated Bike Week 2016 May 13-22.
 Check out the web page for a list of all the events!

 Recognition of Rochester's Efforts